microsoft/dstoolkit-mlops-v2/docs/design-decisions/ModelPromotion.md

 ### Data Scientists Working in Dedicated Directory in Model Factory

 This approach has largely the same pros of working directly in the Model Factory.
-However, it minimizes the con of increased overhead by providing data scientists a dedicated directory to isolate their experiments which diables strict engineering fundamentals and CI / CD processes enforced elsewhere in the model factory.
+However, it minimizes the con of increased overhead by providing data scientists a dedicated directory to isolate their experiments which disables strict engineering fundamentals and CI / CD processes enforced elsewhere in the model factory.
 Isolation is achieved by configuring the CI / CD workflows to ignore changes in this directory.

 Pros: